chuyuanliu/heptools/docs/guide/optional/config_parser.rst

   The example above will be parsed into ``{'key': 10}``.

-.. _config-flag-file:
+.. _config-tag-file:

 ``<file>``
 ----------

-This flag allows to insert any deserialized object from a URL.
-Unlike :ref:`config-flag-include`, this flag will only replace the value by a deep copy of the loaded object, instead of merging it into the current dictionary.
+This tag allows to insert any deserialized object from a URL.
+Unlike :ref:`config-tag-include`, this tag will only replace the current value by a deep copy of the loaded object, instead of merging it into the current dictionary.
 See :ref:`config-url-io` for details.
 If the object is large and only used once, ``<file-cache=off>`` can be used to temporarily disable the cache and avoid the deep copy.

-.. admonition:: flag
+.. admonition:: tag
-  :class: guide-config-flag
+  :class: guide-config-tag

   - ``<file>``: the type of the path will be inferred.
   - ``<file=absolute>``: resolve as an absolute path.